This post may contain affiliate links. Please read our disclosure policy.

 - Smoky Flavor: Try adding smoked sausage or smoked turkey for extra smoky depth.
 Just slice and sauté it along with the bacon for an extra layer of flavor.

-- No-Pork Option: Use a Smoked Turkey Leg in place of the bacon and ham bone.
-You will need to add in avocado or oil to saute you veggies, but otherwise cook the same.
+- No-Pork Option: Use a Smoked Turkey Leg instead of the bacon and ham bone.
+You will need to add in avocado or oil to saute the veggies, but otherwise, you will cook the same.

 - Vegetarian: Skip the bacon and ham, and use vegetable broth instead of chicken.
 To boost the savory flavor, add a splash of liquid smoke or smoked paprika.